Gaotrees/caffe-doc/IDE---Nvidia’s-Eclipse-Nsight.md

 1. Navigate to your caffe directory.
 1. Select OK.
 1. Select Finish.
-1. Open the caffe Makefile.config and uncomment the debug line so that it looks like this: `DEBUG := 1`.
+1. Open the caffe Makefile.config and uncomment the debug line: `DEBUG := 1`.

 ## Building caffe and tests